privacyguides/privacyguides.org/docs/ios/hardening.md

 - [x] Select **Never**

 **Background App Refresh** allows your apps to refresh their content while you're not using them.
 This may cause them to make unwanted connections.
+Turning this off can also save battery life.

 Select **Background App Refresh** > **Background App Refresh**